davidgiga1993/mixing-station-docs/docs/ui-controls.md

 # UI Controls

-This page shows the most common UI controls and how to use them.
+This page describes the most common UI controls and how to use them.

-You can always also use **right click** instead of **press and hold** if you're using a mouse.
+Note that if you are using a mouse, **right click** - in the following instructions - is equivalent to **press and hold**.

 ## Buttons